hackpad/hackpad/DOCKER.md

-        S3_BUCKET - The bucket in which files will be stored S3_REGION - Regional endpoint to make your requests DISABLE_WORKSPACE_CREATION - Weather or not to disable workspace creations (defaults to false)
+        S3_BUCKET - The bucket in which files will be stored S3_REGION - Regional endpoint to make your requests DISABLE_WORKSPACE_CREATION - Weather or not to disable workspace creations (defaults to false) IS_PRODUCTION - Define if the environment you will be building the docker image is production or not (defaults to true)
+        DEV_MODE - Enable/Disable devMode (defaults to false)

         Note: For EACH environment variable you want to set, add "-e ENV_VAR=VALUE" at the 'docker run' command, e.x. "-e DB_HOST=localhost -e DB_PORT=3306" etc.